 Last words of recommendation

-If none of the scooters fit your needs, I bet you can find the right ride for you amongst our reviews.
+If none of the scooters fit your needs, I bet you can find the right ride for you in our scooter comparison list.